-Skip the trends.
-Just because crop tops and high-waisted skirts or flowered pattern dresses are in style right now doesn't mean they'll be chic 5, 10 or 20 years down the line, warns professional bridesmaid Jen Glantz of Bridesmaid For Hire.
-"Remember: trends fade, but pictures last forever, particularly the ones posted on the Internet!"
+Just because crop tops and high-waisted skirts or flowered pattern dresses are in style right now doesn't mean they'll be chic 10 or 20 years down the line, warns professional bridesmaid Jen Glantz of Bridesmaid For Hire.
+"Remember: trends fade, but pictures last forever—particularly the ones posted on the Internet!"
 Plus, you'd hate to find yourself looking back on photos a few years from now with your hands on your cheeks wondering what the heck you were thinking, right?

-Get your girls' opinions.
-Because your BFFs will be the ones ultimately rocking the dress, ask for their opinions and get their help on picking it out, says Glantz.
+Because your BFFs will be the ones ultimately rocking the dress, ask for their opinions and get their help picking it out, says Glantz.
 "Even if it's not something you love, if they love it, that will shine through on your wedding day and in photos."

-Let them pick a style that works with your theme.
-You choose the color and/or theme, then give your girls leeway to do the rest.
-That way they can pick a style that fits their body type and also fits in with your vision, notes Cammy Hebert, co-founder of Show Me Your Mumu.
+You choose the color and/or theme, then give your girls leeway to do the rest—that way they can pick a style that fits their body type and also fits in with your vision, notes Cammy Hebert, co-founder of Show Me Your Mumu.
 "If your girls are happy and confident in their dresses on your big day, a part of them will always love the dress and so will you."

-Think long term.
-Remember to not only think in the moment but think forward.
-Think about how you might feel if you looked back at the photos years down the road, says Jessica Janik, founder of The Invisible Bridesmaid.
+Remember to not only think in the moment but about the future, too.
+Consider how you might feel if you looked back at the photos years down the road, says Jessica Janik, founder of The Invisible Bridesmaid.
 In fact, she recommends applying this rule to bridesmaid dresses and everything else for the big day (think décor, your dress, etc.) if you want your wedding to be truly timeless.

-Consider neutrals.
 Go bold with your flowers.
-As for your bridesmaids dresses, Kerrie Hileman, owner of The White Magnolia Bridal Collection, suggests steering clear of anything too trendy or bright that may go out of style in the future.
+As for your bridesmaid dresses, Kerrie Hileman, owner of the White Magnolia Bridal Collection, suggests steering clear of anything too bright that may go out of style in the future.
 If you're currently blushing over magenta or lime green, take into consideration how that will look on your bridesmaids too, adds Glantz.
 "Just because it's your favorite color doesn't mean it needs to be worn by the women you love the most in this world."
 True that!

-Don't wait until it's too late.
-Start stalking Pinterest now and don't wait until the last minute to pick out bridesmaid dresses, urges Glantz.
+Start browsing Pinterest now and don't wait until the last minute to pick out bridesmaid dresses, urges Glantz.
 "Otherwise, when it comes down to crunch time, you'll settle for a look nobody will love."